 - oil spray

-- ½ cup breadcrumbs optional
+- ½ cup gluten-free breadcrumbs optional

 Optional to serve:

-- tartar sauce Blue cheese sauce, or Ranch sauce
+- vegan tartar sauce vegan Ranch sauce

 - Pre-heat the oven at 430ºF (225ºC).